Hello, 9-1-1, what’s your emergency?

 The Catholic Church is no stranger to accusations of sexual abuse and misconduct.
 In the past several decades, more and more attention has been paid to the accusations made against the church, with charges being filed against priests, nuns, and other church staff.
 Sadly, the Catholic Church is not the only Christian denomination, or even religious group, to have such accusations lobbed against them.

-Many of these wide-spread cases of sexual assault, sexual abuse, or sexual misconduct have another factor in common - the coverup.
+Many of these wide-spread cases of sexual assault, sexual abuse, or sexual misconduct have another factor in common – the coverup.
 When the Jerry Sandusky scandal broke there was outrage!
 How could this have been going on for so long with no one finding out?!
-When Larry Nassar stood trial earlier this year, a similar outrage occurred!
-And who can forget the Hollywood elite feigning outrage and shock at their coworkers and friends being accused of being serial rapists and abusers?
+When Larry Nassar stood trial in early 2018, a similar outrage occurred!
+And who can forget the Hollywood elite feigning outrage and shock (and continuing to feign outrage and shock) at their coworkers and friends being accused of being serial rapists and abusers?

 What often falls by the wayside is that many of these abuses were reported shortly after they happened, only not to the police.
 Victims of Sandusky reported it to Penn State authorities.
 Victims of Nassar reported it to their coaches, staff at Michigan State, and staff with USA Gymnastics.
 In Hollywood, you were warned you would be blacklisted, never cast again, if you complained about sexual assault.
 The Catholic Church would simply move their priests or other staff members to a new location with no explanation.
 Those who received these reports had a vested interest in keeping the reports quiet and concealed; in justice not being served.
 It wasn’t until outside forces, the police, were brought in that justice could begin to be served.